Liquidations

 • Neither the MPC Network nor the user ever sees the hash or its pre-image.

-• The oracle doesn’t store the hash or pre-image.
-Instead, it derives the pre-image when:
+• The oracle does not store any hashes or pre-images.
+It derives the pre-image only when:

-2. The price has crossed the designated liquidation threshold
+• The market price has crossed the vault’s agreed liquidation threshold

 Three-Layer Security Mechanism

-• The oracle system is completely detached from the MPC Network.
+1. The oracle is entirely separate from the MPC Network.

-• This separation acts as a backstop mechanism to prevent collusion.
+2. This separation acts as a fail-safe to prevent collusion or shared compromise.

-• If the oracle system becomes compromised, the MPC Network has an internal price scheme.
+1. If the oracle becomes compromised, the MPC Network can fall back on its own internal price references.

-This structure ensures that liquidations are secure, transparent, and resilient, even in the event of oracle system failures.
+This layered approach ensures that liquidations remain secure, privacy-preserving, and resilient, even in the event of oracle failure or compromise.

 Last updated